Restructure of the Banking Supervision Handbook

 Status: The Handbook redesign is underway.

 A key new project identified by the 2015 Regulatory Stocktake was the restructure of the Banking Supervision Handbook.
-The Handbook redesign is a major project that has taken place in four stages, beginning in 2016 and extending to 2021.
+The Handbook redesign is a major project that is taking place in four stages, beginning in 2016 and extending to 2022.

 As part of the work on the Capital Review, it was decided that the implementation of the Capital Review policy changes should be combined with issuing the replacement documents for the new capital adequacy framework.

-Some progress has been made to date on the standardisation and rationalisation of the other Handbook documents that do not deal with capital adequacy, and work will continue on these while the capital adequacy documents are out for consultation.
+We have made some progress to date on the standardisation and rationalisation of the other Handbook documents that do not deal with capital adequacy, and work will resume on these now that the capital adequacy documents have been finalised.